Sokolmish/birch-tree/README.md

 # Birch-tree

 This is a replacement for standard linux utility tree.
+Also, it should work on Windows.

 There are some differences from original tree:

 - Collapses chain of directories with 1 files into single line
+- Allows writing argument value directly after it's name without space: `birch-tree -L1`

+### Future plans

+- Parse colors from environment variable, like `LS_COLORS`
+- Support more flags from original tree
+- Consider using horizontal tree branches (like in pstree output)
+- Do better formatting using `COLUMNS` environment variable

 ## Building